Second presidency of Grover Cleveland: Pullman Strike

 As railroads suffered from declining profits, they cut wages to workers; by April 1894, the average railroad worker's pay had declined by over 25 percent since the start of 1893.
 Led by Eugene V. Debs, the American Railway Union (ARU) organized strikes against the Northern Pacific Railway and the Union Pacific Railroad.
 The strikes soon spread to other industries, including the Pullman Company.
-After George Pullman refused to negotiate with the ARU and laid off workers involved with the union, the ARU refused to service any railroad car constructed by the Pullman Company, beginning the Pullman Strike.
-By June 1894, 125,000 railroad workers were on strike, paralyzing the nation's commerce.
+After George Pullman refused to negotiate with the ARU and laid off workers involved with the union, the ARU refused to service any train that included a car constructed by the Pullman Company.
+Thus began the Pullman Strike that shut down most rail service in much of the North.
+By June 1894, 125,000 railroad workers were on strike, paralyzing the nation's long-distance commerce--in an era when motorized trucks did not exist.
 Because the railroads carried the mail, and because several of the affected lines were in federal receivership, Cleveland believed a federal solution was appropriate.
 He was urged to act by Attorney General Olney, a former railroad attorney who worked with railroad interests to destroy the ARU.

 Cleveland obtained an injunction in federal court, and when the strikers refused to obey it, he sent federal troops into Chicago and 20 other rail centers.
 "If it takes the entire army and navy of the United States to deliver a postcard in Chicago", he proclaimed, "that card will be delivered."
 Governor John P. Altgeld of Illinois angrily protested Cleveland's deployment of troops, arguing that Cleveland had usurped the police power of state governments.
 Though Rutherford B. Hayes had set a precedent for using federal soldiers in labor disputes, Cleveland was the first president to deploy soldiers in a labor dispute without the invitation of a state governor.
 Leading newspapers of both parties applauded Cleveland's actions, but the use of troops hardened the attitude of organized labor toward his administration.
 Cleveland's actions would be upheld by the Supreme Court in the case of In re Debs, which sanctioned the president's right to intervene in labor disputes that affected interstate commerce.
 The outcome of the Pullman Strike, combined with the administration's weak anti-trust prosecution against the American Sugar Refining Company, made many believe that Cleveland was a tool of big business.